Logo

 Two Recent Support Incidents

-There are two issues that I was involved with recently where in one case, we really wished there was an edit list to refer to and in the second case, having an edit list proved to be a real time saver during a posting issue.
+There are two issues that I was involved with recently where in one case, we wished there was an edit list to refer to and in the second case, having an edit list proved to be a real time saver during a posting issue.

 Issue #1: Lost internet connection in the middle of posting a batch